matejvondracek/Gravity-Simulation/README.md

 Right now user can't do anything but watch but I plan to put in some GUI so user can make their own scenario.

-Made in Monogame with my ButtonUI library.
+Made in Monogame with my own ButtonUI library.